-3) Green energy efficiency: This subsection shows the proportion of the usage of renewable energy of each solution which is generated by different algorithms.
-Figs. 11, 12 and 13 show that the solutions which are generated by GreenGA use more green energy than those generated by EleCostGA.
+which is generated by different algorithms.
+Figs. 11-13 show that the solutions, which are generated by GreenGA use more green energy than those generated by EleCostGA.
 However, the difference reduces with the increasing size of workflows.
-The larger size of workflow corresponding to more deployment solutions, the GA based methods are easier to reach local optimal.
-The local optimal has a very high probability of causing the termination of the program by meeting the pre-defined termination condition as described in Subsection III-B.
+The larger size of workflow corresponding to more deployment solutions, the GA-based methods are easier to reach local optimal.